shroominic/codr/README.md

 ## Documentation

 For a comprehensive understanding of the project, its modules, and usage, refer to the detailed documentation in the [docs](./docs) directory.
-The documentation provides a self-contained guide to the 'codr' project, making it accessible and understandable even to a developer with limited access to the Codebase.
+The documentation provides a self-contained guide to the 'codr' project, making it accessible and understandable even to a developer with limited access to the codebase.

 ## Installation and Setup